 Jacksonville, FL (June 24, 2022) – It is quite often that our office will receive inquiries about what programs exist to allow for residents to request trees to be planted in their neighborhood.
-The City of Jacksonville does have such a program, called the “630-CITY Free Tree Planting Program”, which is funded through the Tree Mitigation Fund and free to Duval County residents.
-In response to these inquiries, Council Member Danny Becton met with the city’s Chief Arborist, Daniel Gearhart, to get more information about how the program works, how residents can utilize the program, and how the city conducts its survey to confirm trees can be planted along the requested city Right-of-Way area.
+The City of Jacksonville does have such a program, “The 630-CITY Tree Planting Program”, which is funded through the Tree Mitigation Fund and free to Duval County residents.
+In response to these inquiries, Council Member Danny Becton met with the city’s Chief Arborist, Daniel Gearhart, to discuss the program and how the community can become more informed about it, how the process works, and how the city conducts its survey to confirm trees can be planted along the requested city Right-of-Way area.

-- Overhead utility lines
+- Overhead utility lines;

-- Proximity to existing tree canopy
+- Proximity to existing tree canopy;

-- Right-of-way space
+- Right-of-way space;

-- Street lights
+- Street lights;

-- Other municipal infrastructure including, drainage ditches, sewers etc.
+- Other municipal infrastructure including, drainage ditches, sewers etc.;

-- Proximity to intersections and street signs
+- Proximity to intersections and street signs.

-For more information on the process, please download the PDF at the bottom of this article, and for any questions related to the 630-CITY Tree Planting Program, please visit the links listed below:
+For more information on the process, please download the PDF at the bottom of this article, and for any questions related to the 630-CITY Tree Planting Program, please visit the links listed below.